nature is often overlooked as a healing balm

 for the emotional hardships in a child's life

-Our goal for the Forest School is to create the container for long-term, multi-generational communities of children to learn together outside.
-Learning happens best when children are encouraged to follow their own curiosity.
-We cultivate the sense of wonder inherent within us all, and allow each child’s unique passions to affect the flow of education.
+Learning happens best when young people are encouraged to follow their own curiosity.
+We cultivate the sense of wonder inherent within us all, and allow each person's unique passions to affect the flow of education.
 We use a variety of small-scale, place-based living skills, activities, games and stories about natural history to teach kids what they need to know.

 The keystone principles we teach are:

 1. We are all deeply connected to the land, and to each other,

 2. Each of our actions have effects on all those around us,

 3. The earth gives us what we need with loving generosity, and,